 The main components are clay, sand, and silt, and their proportions define the ground texture and its ability to retain nutrients with moisture.
 For example, sandy fields dry faster than clay ones, so a soil texture test helps in precision irrigation and fertigation planning.

 Soil structure describes the size of its parts and pore spaces, which affect the flow of water and air in the earth.
 Clay fields are finer, and their pore spaces are small.
 Therefore, they are prone to compaction and require regular aeration.

 Soil Moisture Testing

 The chart below shows a correlation between soil moisture and NDVI.
-The optimum level of humidity for sunflower growing on loamy soil is 65%.
+The optimum level of humidity for growing sunflowers on loamy soil is 65%.
 To keep the maximum yield, it can be lowered by 40%.
 In June, the humidity drops below 25% – the wilting point – and this is reflected in the NDVI.
 In this case, the model showed that the harvesting resulted in 2374 kg/ha of crop instead of the maximum possible 3961 kg/ha.